New to Linux or Python? Having Python script to run and feeling lost? See how to run a Python script in Linux.

 #!/usr/bin/env python3

 2. Your file needs to be executable.
 You need to have permission to execute the script to be able to run the Python programm.
-To change the permission you need to allow script to be executable for your user by
+To change the permission and make the script executable, use the following command:

 chmod +x YourScript.py